Exit Plans: Having One Is Important

 It is also important to decide who will represent you in your exit.
 An experienced professional accountant or attorney with a tax background complemented with an understanding of legal implications is probably your best bet here.

 Valuation of the company is also important.
 Even though the valuation won’t take place today, it is important to identify a company or professional that has expertise in this specialized area.
 A poor valuation can lead to selling the business for way too little.
 An entire lifetime of hard work and sacrifice should not be lost through a shoddy valuation.
 It would not be fair to you or those around you.
-Valuation of a company should take place every year, because the results of operation are important.
+Valuation of a company should take place every year because the results of the operation are important.

 Potential due diligence issues then need to be addressed.
 Due diligence is the process of ensuring the accuracy and completeness of assertions.
 It is best to address the issues now rather than wait until the sale.
-An issue in due diligence can result in a deal breaker.
+An issue in due diligence can result in a deal-breaker.

 Being proactive in business pays.
 It especially pays when you are dealing with the sale of a business.
 Dealing with the issues that come up now can eliminate lost opportunity, headaches, and problems that may not be able to be solved when the sale occurs.
 Therefore it is important to have an exit plan at all stages of business.
 If you like, please contact the professionals at The Center for further assistance in your business and tax needs.